atxwang/atxwang.github.io/_posts/ea_essay.md

 subtitle: EA is indeed a form of effective altruism
 tags: [effective altruism, essay]
 ---
-**i sometimes feel that i have a very unique vantage point on effective altruism**, a movement which has ballooned in notoriety over the past several years (*for some very not good reasons*). as a teenager i was one of *those* really annoying socialists (as opposed to the only moderately annoying socialist i am now). i had first heard of EA through the FTX/Sam Bankman-Fried debacle, a cascade of disasters that i observed with digital popcorn in hand. i saw EA as just another turn to private charity meant to justify the inherent inequalities of capitalism ala Carnegie's *Gospel of Wealth*. i saw the movement as populated by libertarian, race realist weirdos like The Caroline Ellison Herself, whose unsurprisingly-defunct [Tumblr blog](https://caroline.milkyeggs.com/worldoptimization) is worth a baffledly-amused read. even my cringeworthy teenage poetry consisted of lines like this:
+**i sometimes feel that i have a very unique vantage point on effective altruism**, a movement which has ballooned in notoriety over the past several years for some very not good reasons. as a teenager i was one of *those* really annoying socialists (as opposed to the only moderately annoying socialist i am now). i had first heard of EA through the FTX/Sam Bankman-Fried debacle, a cascade of disasters that i observed with digital popcorn in hand. i saw EA as just another turn to private charity meant to justify the inherent inequalities of capitalism ala Carnegie's *Gospel of Wealth*. i saw the movement as populated by libertarian, race realist weirdos like The Caroline Ellison Herself, whose unsurprisingly-defunct [Tumblr blog](https://caroline.milkyeggs.com/worldoptimization) is worth a baffledly-amused read. even my cringeworthy teenage poetry consisted of lines like this:

 > In your mystic blueprints dreams persist:
 > Forever-replenishing fountains of youth and health,